Architecture Overview

 GestureStateMachine (core)

 Interprets raw GestureFrame data.
-It calls classifyGesture() for each hand, applies dwell timing (to confirm gestures) and grace periods (to smooth releases), and emits a StateMachineOutput containing the current GestureMode and computed panDelta / zoomDelta values.
+It calls classifyGesture() for each hand, applies dwell timing (to confirm gestures) and grace periods (to smooth releases), and emits a StateMachineOutput containing the current GestureMode and computed panDelta, zoomDelta, and rotateDelta values.
 It is entirely map-agnostic.

 WebcamOverlay (core)